 Being able to problem solve with basic optical concerns

-Understanding business KPIs and how they affect the practices profitability
+Understanding business KPI's and how they affect the practices profitability

 Training:

-Level 3 Optical Assistant Apprenticeship
+Level 3 Optical Assistant Qualification

 Training Outcome:The successful candidate will work towards achieving a Level 3 qualification in optical and gain experience in a busy optical practice.